Codecademy/docs/content/general/concepts/who-is-alan-turing/who-is-alan-turing.md

 ## Turing Test

 In 1950, Turing published a paper in *Mind* called "Computing Machinery and Intelligence".
 It is a seminal paper on the topic of artificial intelligence (AI).
-The paper was the first to introduce his concept of what is now known as the Turing test to the general public.
+The paper was the first to introduce his concept of what is now known as the Turing test (originally called imitation game) to the general public.

+> I propose to consider the question, "Can machines think?" - Alan Turing, 1950

+The paper questioned whether or not a computer is capable of thinking like a human being.
+Turing proposed that a computer can be said to possess artificial intelligence if it can mimic human responses under specific conditions.